lishiyo/twincore-prototype/twincore_backend/README.md

    ```
    pip install -r requirements.txt
    ```
-4. Create a `.env` file based on the example variables in `core/config.py`
+4. Create a `.env` file based on the example variables in `.env.example`

 ### Running the Database Services